YaelBenShalom/Arm-Motion-Planning/arm_move/README.md

 The scene also resets as part of the arm initialization process.

 4. To follow the waypoints (in sequence), call the service `/px100/follow` (`rosservice call /px100/reset`).
 The service calls the `step` service and moves the arm to each waypoint.
+If there is no available path, the `step` service returns `MoveItErrorCode` and stopz moving the arm (for success path planning, the service returns *MoveItErrorCode = 1*).

+5. To test the package using the `arm.test` launchfile, run `catkin_make run_tests`